ContinuIT-nl/awsmini/README.md

 ### From `~/.aws`

-To be implemeneted
+To be implemented

 ### From SSO

-To be implemeneted
+To be implemented

 ### From IMDSv2

-To be implemeneted
+To be implemented

-### combining several sources
+### Combining several sources

-better explanation here
+Better explanation here

 ```typescript
 const client = new AWSClient(clientConfigEnv(clientConfigFromSSO()));